paulterinho/PetStoreCqrsMediatrAndAutofac/README.md

  \_|  \___|\__| \____/ \__\___/|_|  \___|
 </pre>

-This is a example of how to leverage Mediatr and Autofac in a CQRS project.
+Based on the Microsoft eShops example (see appendix below), this is a simpler example of how to leverage Mediatr and Autofac in a CQRS project.

-Please note that this is simplified, it's not illustrating how to msg between modules.

-## API Testing
-You can use Postman to test the API.
-Import the `PetStore.Postman.json` from the project root.

 ## Highlights
 ### Autofac